justinmeiners/efficient-programming-with-components/08_lisp.md

 [^rplaca-explanation]: `rplaca` and `rplacd` are unfriendly abbrevations of
-    "replace car" and "replace cdr" (or historically as "replace address" and "replace decrement".
-See "Lisp 1.5 Programmer's Manual").
+    "replace car" and "replace cdr" (see "Lisp 1.5 Programmer's Manual").
     They are low-level functions for manipulating pairs in lists.
     In Scheme they correspond to `set-car!` and `set-cdr!`.
     In Common Lisp one typically uses the higher-level macro [`setf`][setf] for the same purpose.